triton-inference-server/tensorrtllm_backend/docs/llama_multi_instance.md

 ### Orchestrator Mode

-In this mode, we will create a copy of the TensorRT-LLM model and use the `gpu_device_ids` field to specify which GPU should be used by each model instance.
-Then, we need to modify the client to distribute the requests between different models.
+With orchestrator mode, there are two options for running multiple instances of a single model:

+1. Creating separate Triton models

+2. Starting from the 24.08 release, you can use Triton `instance_group` field to specify the number TRT-LLM model instances.
+With that option, the load balancing decision will be done in Triton core.

+#### 1. Creating Separate Triton Models

 3b.
 Create a copy of the `tensorrt_llm` model: